-The funding proposed by this action was not included in the Housing Commission's Housing Authority-approved Fiscal Year 2021 Budget.
-Approving this action will authorize the Housing Commission to expend up to \$92,894,734 of federal funds allocated to the City of San Diego to oversee and administer the City of San Diego's COVID-19 Housing Stability Assistance Program.
+The funding proposed by this action was not included in the Housing Commission's Housing Authority-approved Fiscal Year 2022 Budget.
+Approving this action will authorize the Housing Commission to expend up to \$39,712,779.17 of federal American Rescue Plan Act (ARPA) funds allocated by the State of California to the City of San Diego to oversee and administer the City of San Diego COVID-19 Housing Stability Assistance Program and to reallocate \$5,000,000 in CARES Act CDBG-CV funds, awarded to the City of San Diego within City Fund 600000, Grant 1000651-2021, and previously allocated to the Housing Commission and previously allocated to the Housing Commission, to the City's CDBG Unobligated account for the creation of an eviction prevention and education activity to be administered by the Housing Commission.